Precession · Ayanamsha & Equinox Shift

 What is Ayanamsha (अयनांश)?

 Ayanamsha (Sanskrit: ayana = movement/solstice, aṃśa = portion/degree) is the angular difference between the tropical (Sāyana) zodiac and the sidereal (Nirayana) zodiac.
-In simple terms, it's the amount the equinox has drifted since a fixed reference point.
+In simple terms, it's the amount the equinox has drifted since a fixed reference point — currently about 24°.

 Tropical Zodiac (Sāyana)

 Fixed to the seasons and equinoxes.
 0° Aries always begins at the Vernal Equinox.
 Used in Western astrology.
-The Sun enters Aries on March 21.
+The Sun "enters Aries" on ~March 21 each year regardless of the stars behind it.

 Sidereal Zodiac (Nirayana)

 Fixed to the actual star positions (nakshatras).
 0° Aries is anchored to a specific reference star (e.g., Revatī or Citrā).
 Used in Vedic astrology.
-Accounts for precession via Ayanamsha.
+Accounts for precession via Ayanamsha correction.

 Ayanamsha Systems (Schools of Thought)